 France is the epitome of old-world European glamour, style, art, culture, and elegance.
 From the fashion to the food (the croissants and macaroons are out of this world) and the people watching, France is a bucket list destination from the chic streets of Paris, to the celebrity-filled French Riviera (home to Saint Tropez, Cannes, Antibes, and Nice) and the breathtaking countryside of Provence.
 In the City of Lights, The Eiffel Tower, The Louvre, Moulin Rouge, Tuileries Garden and the hip districts of the Marais, Montmartre, Pigalle, Saint Germaine, and The Latin Quarter are not to be missed.
 But also get off the beaten path to explore Bois de Boulogne (a beautiful park in the forest with a lake) Paris’ secret vineyard, Vignes du Clos Montmartre, and 59 Rivoli, an exhibition space for artists and creative innovators.
 South of Paris, visit magnificent Provence for its medieval architecture, endless vineyards, and lavender fields, and the wild horses and flamingoes of The Camargue.

 Where to stay in France: On the Côte d’Azur, La Chèvre d’Or is a fairytale hotel with stunning views over the Mediterranean, infinity pools, and exquisite gardens.
 In Paris stay in historic luxury in the 2nd arrondissement at The Hoxton.
 Or to experience the grandeur of your own châteaux try Château de Courtomer in Normandy or check out our round-up on the 10 Best Relais and Chateaux in France.
+Also, stand by for the opening of Kimpton St Honore Paris minutes from Tuileries Garden and Musée de l’Orangerie.

 Turn any corner in Italy to be blown away by the jaw-dropping architecture, delectable Italian food, and beautiful, beyond stylish people.
 Again it’s impossible to narrow down the highlights of Italia, given the movie set allure of Rome, the fashion capital Milan, the famous art and culture on show in Florence and Venice, the romance of Tuscany, and the stunning ocean cliff tops and sex appeal of the Amalfi Coast (Positano, Sorrento, and Amalfi – we are looking at you).
 Rome wasn’t built in a day and that much is abundantly clear as you meander through its cobblestone streets marveling at the Colosseum, gazing up at the domed ceiling of the Pantheon, ascending to new spiritual heights or the Vatican City, or making a wish and snapping an Instagram selfie in front of the Trevi Fountain.
 Finish the sightseeing with a personal pizza at Emma right in the heart of the city.
 Fashionistas heading to Milan should burn some cash at Galleria Vittorio Emanuele II (first opened in 1877), shop the luxury designer lined strip Corso Como, hang out with the well-heeled Milanese at the Bulgari Hotel or Hotel Armani and check out the iconic churches and architecture like the Duomo di Milano and Art Nouveau townhouses in the Porta Venezia neighborhood.
 And let’s not forget the hidden gems.
 Tuscia, two hours north of Rome is a small historical province filled with rolling hills, shimmering lakes, hilltop villages.
 And the medieval city of Maremma, Tuscany, is surrounded by thick forests of chestnuts, sprawling green fields of olive groves, and vineyards that stretch to the sea.